zhangbsn-gt/developer.gov.sg/collections/_singapore-government-tech-stack/toolchain/training/tools.md

 # Tools in SHIP-HATS

 **COTS (Commercially Off the Shelf)** tools are available on SHIP-HATS with right security and compliance settings.
-Here are curated links to documentation and tutorials to first learn the tools offered under SHIP-HATS.
+Here are curated links to documentation and tutorials to first learn the tools offered under **SHIP-HATS**.
 Note this is not specific to SHIP-HATS but a pre-cursor so you can use these tools within SHIP-HATS effectively.

 ### Development tools